Banded Garden Spider

 Description

 The males are 4 to 5 millimeters in length and their abdomens are mostly white.
 The immature banded garden spiders also have a mostly white dorsal surface of the abdomen.
-The egg cocoon is similar in texture and color as that of the yellow garden spider, but it is shaped more like a kettledrum.
+The egg sac is similar in texture and color as that of the yellow garden spider, but it is shaped more like a kettledrum.

 The web is similar in size and shape to that of the yellow garden spider.
 It is not uncommon for the stabilimentum to be absent or have variability in shape.